Try and read every night to support your reading abilities further.

 Homework & PE Days

 Reading: All children should read for at least 15 minutes daily.
-Please talk to your child about what they have read and sign the reading record.
+Please talk to your child about what they have read at school.

-Spellings: The children are set spellings on Mondays, these should be practiced every day ready for the following week, when they will be tested.
+Spellings: The children are set spellings on a Wednesday, these should be practiced every day ready for the following week, when they will be tested.

 Maths: Children need to be learning their times tables throughout the year, so practicing at home is a great idea.
 By the end of Year 4, we aim to know all the times tables up to 12X12.